rabser/moodle-auth_googleoauth2/README.md

 ===========================================================

 This plugin adds a Google/Facebook/Windows Live button on the front page (see the installation process on how to edit your login page).
 The first time the user clicks on the button, a new account is created.
-The "authpreventaccountcreation" setting must be unset.

-Warning about Windows Live:
-when I implemented the solution, Microsoft didn't send a verified field, so the Windows Live authentication is unsecured.

-This is a none-core contributed plugin.
-You are welcome to do Pull Request on Github, to report [issues](https://github.com/mouneyrac/auth_googleoauth2/issues).

 Plugin installation:
 --------------------